 While the City of Melton has been experiencing an ongoing trend of increasing rates of family violence in previous years, this significant increase correlates with the introduction of social distancing measures and the social and economic impacts of the pandemic.
 This rise in reports has led to an overwhelming demand for specialist family violence services, with some services noting up to six month wait lists for ongoing case management (Melton City Council, 2020).
-In addition to this, there has been increased need for access to safe accommodation with refuges' capacity
+In addition to this, there has been increased need for access to safe accommodation with refuges' capacity decreased due to social distancing meaning reliance on motel-type refuge accommodation (Melton City Council, 2020).

-I had a family reach out - The Mum is unemployed and has had to escape her physically violent husband with their three children, and is now living in a friend's garage.
+I had a family reach out -The Mum is unemployed and has had to escape her physically violent husband with their three children. and is now living in a friend's garage.
 Centrelink could take up to three months to process her payments.
 She has never been in this kind of situation before and is struggling to keep her head above water.
 She doesn't have a Health Care Card and has been turned away from three food banks and various services due to this pre-requisite.